 For UK applicants, contextual information is used to gain a more complete picture of the educational and individual context of an applicant.
 This allows our admissions selectors to assess achievement and potential whilst recognising the challenges an applicant may have faced in their educational or individual circumstances.

 What contextual information is used?

-The following seven pieces of contextual information, supplied by UCAS will be flagged for the attention of the admissions selector:
+The following nine pieces of contextual information, supplied by UCAS will be flagged for the attention of the admissions selector:

 1. Time spent in local authority care.
 This information is self-declared on the UCAS form and verified at a later stage.

 2. The performance of the school/college where the applicant took their GCSEs (or equivalent qualification).
 Specifically, where the school’s or college’s performance is below the national average.

 3. The performance of the school/college where the applicant took their A-levels (or equivalent qualification).
 Specifically, where the school’s or college’s performance is below the national average.

 4. The home postcode of the applicant is compared against the POLAR 4 dataset.
 The Higher Education Funding Council for England (HEFCE) assess how likely young people from different postcodes are to progress to Higher Education.
 We will flag applicants with postcodes in quintiles 1 and 2 (the 40 per cent least likely to attend university).
 The Office for Students has a POLAR 4 postcode checker on their website.